d-gloria/JobPortal/README.md

 # JobPortal

-This is a Job Portal Web Application built using Spring Boot, Thymeleaf, and MySQL.
-It enables Employers to post jobs and Job Seekers to apply for job opportunities.
+Job Portal Application is a Spring Boot-based web application designed to manage job postings, user registrations, and applications efficiently.
+It follows the MVC architecture with a structured package design, including controllers, services, and repositories.

+Built using Spring Boot, Spring Data JPA, and REST APIs, this project provides a scalable backend for a job portal.
+Future enhancements may include authentication, role-based access, and front-end integration.
 The project uses Spring Security for authentication and Spring Data JPA for database management.